University of Virginia

 In collaboration with UVA, AEI has provided master planning, alternative energy analyses, and design for chilled water plants, main heat plant upgrades, and primary and backup power systems.
 Highlights follow.

 Low Temperature Hot Water Conversion Project

-Conversion of existing steam and medium temperature hot water heating distribution systems to Low Temperature Hot Water systems in the Central Grounds and West Grounds areas of the University of Virginia (UVA), moving UVA toward more energy efficient and maintenance intensive infrastructure.
-Also includes installation of a 1,800-ton heat recovery chiller and conversion of more than 60 buildings to the new system.
-The new system will more readily permit future use of more efficient and sustainable technologies, further reducing consumption.
+Conversion of existing steam and medium temperature hot water heating distribution systems to low temperature hot water systems in UVA's central and west grounds areas, moving the campus toward more energy-efficient and maintenance-intensive infrastructure.
+The project also includes the installation of a 1,800-ton heat recovery chiller and conversion of more than 60 buildings to the new system.
+The new system will more readily permit future use of more efficient and sustainable technologies, further reducing overall campus consumption.

 East Chiller Plant Phase I and II

 Led the project team to design and implement a new, 16,000-ton ultimate capacity chiller plant on a site “created” by reconfiguring thoroughfares between an existing railroad corridor, a primary substation, and the main hospital.
 The compact and highly-efficient multilevel chilled water facility located pumps and primary electrical systems in the basement, chillers on the ground level, and low-noise cooling towers on the roof.
 Hydraulically interconnected with the existing North and South Chiller Plants to serve the precinct, the plant was delivered in 6,000- and 2,000-ton phases.

 “I am absolutely convinced that AEI would do an excellent job on this study.
 I’m pleased to hear that you’re interested.
 This demonstrates your strong commitment to UVA and continuing our partnership and collaboration.
 I wholeheartedly acknowledge that it is a great pleasure to work with you and the AEI team and to enjoy the fruits of your very talented, smart, and innovative approach.”